Disposal of plasterboard and plaster

-The charge for treatment of plasterboard is £4 per sheet or equivalent sack of plasterboard or plaster, with payment by credit or debit card online.
+From 3 April 2017, the charge for treatment of plasterboard is £4.10 per sheet or equivalent sack of plasterboard or plaster, with payment by credit or debit card online.
 Minimum order: one sheet or sack, maximum disposal is 36 sheets or 36 standard rubble bags of plasterboard or plaster.

 You must show your payment receipt to site staff before you unload your vehicle and site staff will direct you to the appropriate container to deposit of your plaster or plasterboard waste.
 Plasterboard and plaster waste should be free from contamination prior to taking it to the recycling centre.
 Remove all wood, masonry, tiles and fixings and dispose of these separately.
 (Charges may apply).